This is an example paragraph. Anything in the body tag will appear on the page, just like this p tag and its contents.

 2 -Requests for reimbursement lacking complete information will be returned to the requesting employee.

-3 -When the expense is in foreign currency, the employee will prioritize HEL’s Amex or Visa.
+3 -When the expense is in foreign currency, the employee will prioritize HDaA’s Amex or Visa.
 If a reimbursement is in order, the employee will need to provide the original receipt, as well as the proof of conversion includig all banking fees and commissions.

 reimbursement eligibility